Fred Kudjo Kuwornu: Career

 In 2011, during a ceremony at the Houston Museum of Fine Arts, Congresswoman Sheila Jackson Lee, honored Fred Kuwornu with a certificate from the U.S Congress in recognition of the work done to preserve the memory and the contributions of African-American soldiers during WW2.

-Other prizes were granted from the US Department of Veteran Affairs, the Governor of Oklahoma Brad Henry, Frank Jackson the mayor of Cleveland and Michael Nutter mayor of Philadelphia, and United States senator Raphael Warnock that organized a special screening of Inside Buffalo at the historical church of Dr. Martin Luther King Jr., Ebenezer Church in Atlanta in 2019.
+Other acknowledgements were received from the US Department of Veteran Affairs, the Governor of Oklahoma Brad Henry, Frank Jackson the mayor of Cleveland and Michael Nutter mayor of Philadelphia, and United States senator Raphael Warnock that organized a special screening of Inside Buffalo at the historical church of Dr. Martin Luther King Jr., Ebenezer Church in Atlanta in 2019.

 Inside Buffalo was also presented, among others, at the Pan African Film Festival in Los Angeles, Texas Black Film Festival in Dallas, African Diaspora Film Festival in New York, Atlanta Black DocuFest, Mid-Atlantic Black Film Festival, Black Harvest Chicago Film and Series, Sidewalk Moving Pictures Film Festival.

-In 2011, Fred Kuwornu becomes a civil right activist for the so-called "Second Generation Italians," children of immigrants born in Italy but who, because of the Italian Ius Sanguinis, are not allowed to become citizens.
-The film deals with multiculturalism in Italy and the immigrants born and raised in Italy but are not yet Italian citizens.
-The film later become one of the first documentaries for social change produced and distributed in Italy which later won the 2012 Ilaria Alpi prize.
-With the help of an independent and self-created platform, between 2012 and 2106 18 Ius Soli was shown in Italy more than 800 times, at events hosted by cultural associations, schools, universities, and towns, hence fostering the debate on citizenship for children of immigrants, which also involved Roberto Saviano (who praised 18 Ius Soli as a unique testimony).
-It was also shown abroad, especially in the US, inserting itself in the heated discussions about Dreamers and Immigration.
+In 2011, Kuwornu became a civil right activist for the so-called "Second Generation Italians" – children of immigrants born in Italy but who, because of the Ius Sanguinis law, are not allowed to automatically earn citizenship until they are 18.
+His 2018 film 18 Ius Soli deals with multiculturalism in Italy and the immigrants born and raised in Italy but are not yet Italian citizens.
+The film later became one of the first documentaries for social change produced and distributed in Italy which later won the 2012 Ilaria Alpi prize.
+With the help of an independent and self-created platform, between 2012 and 2106 18 Ius Soli was shown in Italy more than 800 times, at events hosted by cultural associations, schools, universities, and towns, hence fostering the debate on citizenship for children of immigrants, including writer Roberto Saviano, who praised 18 Ius Soli as a unique testimony of the events.
+It was also shown abroad, especially in the US, inserting itself in the heated discussions about Global Immigration.

-In 2013, Fred Kuwornu moves himself and his production company, Do the Right Films, to Brooklyn.
-Here, in 2016, he produces Blaxploitalian, another documentary for social change this time focused on media representation.
-In this work, Fred uncovers the hidden story of African, African-American and Caribbean actors in Italian cinema.
+In 2013, Kuwornu moved his production company, Do the Right Films, to Brooklyn.
+Here, in 2016, he produced Blaxploitalian, another documentary for social change this time focusing on media representation.
+In this work, Kuwornu uncovers the hidden story of African, African-American and Caribbean actors in Italian cinema.
 It starts with the 1915 silent film Salambò, continues with Neorealism and the 1970s cinema, to reach the contemporary age.
-Also inspired by his own experiences as a cinema viewer, Fred's intention with this work is to give voice to actors who had historically been reduced to silence and to stereotypes (according to which ethnic actors are only given roles as illegal immigrant, drug dealer, prostitute, cleaning lady, etc).
+Partially inspired by his own experiences as a cinema viewer, Kuwornu's intention with this work was to give voice to actors who had historically been reduced to silence and to stereotypes (according to which ethnic actors are only given roles as illegal immigrants, drug dealers, prostitutes, cleaning ladies, etc).
 Among the interviews, there are former Miss Italia Denny Mendez, the Dominican female actor Iris Peynado, and the African-American Harold Bradley and Fred Williamson, an icon of "Blaxploitation."